1.C.1 The Channel-forming Colicin (Colicin) Family

 Gating of colicin channels involves structural rearrangements rather than transfer of ~70 residues of the pore-forming domain across the membrane.
 Translocation does not depend on multimerization of the channel forming domain.
 When hydrophilic proteins are inserted into the translocation segment of colicin A, they are translocated to the trans side of the bilayer where they are functional.
 Therefore, colicin channels have a general protein translocation function (Slatin et al., 2002).

 The channel-forming domain of colicin Ia has recently been shown to be homologous (46%) to an otherwise dissimilar protein, Pyocin S5 of Pseudomonas aeruginosa.
 This fact thus suggests (1) that colicin-like pore formers may be widespread, and (2) that domain shuffling has occurred during the evolution of these proteins (Parret and DeMot, 2000).
+Each pyocins contains an N-terminal receptor-binding domain, a translocation domain that transports the pyocin across the membrane, and a C-terminal DNase (or other catalytic functional domain) that can kill the cell (Ghequire and Öztürk 2018).

 Bacterial toxins commonly translocate cytotoxic enzymes into cells using channel-forming subunits or domains as conduits.
 The small cytotoxic endonuclease domain from the bacterial toxin colicin E9 (E9 DNase) shows nonvoltaage-gated channel-forming activity in planar lipid bilayers that is linked to toxin translocation into cells (Mosbahi et al., 2002).
 A disulfide bond engineered into the DNase abolished channel activity and colicin toxicity but left endonuclease activity unaffected; NMR experiments suggest decreased conformational flexibility as the likely reason for these alterations.
 Concomitant with the reduction of the disulfide bond is the restoration of conformational flexibility, DNase channel activity and colicin toxicity.
 Thus, endonuclease domains of colicins may mediate their own translocation across the bacterial inner membrane through an intrinsic channel activity that is dependent on structural plasticity in the protein.
 E9 is homologous to colicin B (TC #1.C.1.3.2) in a 160 aa region (residues 130-290) in both proteins.